kamranayub/kamranayub.github.io/input/posts/2020-05-23-building-excalibur-docs-typedoc-gatsby.md

 I have just started production on a Pluralsight course for authoring Gatsby plugins where I hope to dive deeper into how to do this in a step-by-step fashion (it's a "playbook"-style course, just the essentials to get it done!).

-If you're interested follow me to keep updated on the progress!
+If you're interested [follow me](https://mailchi.mp/3229287b4712/kamranicus) to keep updated on the progress!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MjQwMzE3OSwtMTE0MzE4NzUyNSwtNz
+eyJoaXN0b3J5IjpbLTEwOTIzMjYxNjgsLTE5MjQwMzE3OSwtMT
-YxNzQwNjg5LDEyNjM0NDUxNTcsMTM2NzA0MzE3LC04OTA2Mjk5
+E0MzE4NzUyNSwtNzYxNzQwNjg5LDEyNjM0NDUxNTcsMTM2NzA0
-NCwtOTcyOTA4OTYyLC02NzkxNzkxMl19
+MzE3LC04OTA2Mjk5NCwtOTcyOTA4OTYyLC02NzkxNzkxMl19
 -->